Information for DofE expedition assessors

 You also need to make sure if you’re using a voluntary assessor, they should be a member of and be affiliated with Girlguiding.
 If you need help checking this, get in touch with your country/region office or DofE adviser.

 For expeditions in wild country (generally this is for Gold level only) you can request a network assessor through DofE.
 However, there is a fee payable to the assessor network to cover this.
+If you're using a network assessor, make sure you factor into your risk assessment that they aren't a member of Girlguiding.

 There are plenty of voluntary assessors in Girlguiding who are trained to assess, so chat to your DofE county adviser who can help link you up with someone.